derrick-yu1/4-Bit-CPU/README.md

 # What happens in RUN Mode
 Each instruction will take six clock cycles (CPI = 6).
 This is because most instructions (arithmetic, BRLINK/Z) will take all six clock cycles, so no-operations were added to those instructions that did not need all six clock cycles to be completed.
 Each clock cycle has a very specific purpose in how to execute the instruction.
 As a result, they will be referred to as “T States” (T1-T6), where the first clock cycle is T1, the second clock cycle is T2, etc. The functionality of T1-T4 are the same for all instructions:

+In the diagrams below, the "green colored" modules are ones that have at least one change in the state of their control pins.
+This is for sequential modules (which makes up most of the CPU except for the muxes).

 T1:

 Description: Send the content of the program counter to the memory address register, accessing the data at that address in the RAM.